 I know, I said.

 We walked towards the old city, felt it growing around us, buildings changing character again until it felt like we were suddenly in what could be any old European capital.
 Painted townhouses, cobbled streets, and small squares ranged around us.
-All of it rebuilt, all of it a reconstruction.
+Much of it rebuilt, a reconstruction.
 It was beautiful and strange.
 It was a living reminder of what Warsaw had been, a ghost of the old city reborn.

 At a square near the Royal Castle we sat at one of the small café tables grouped underneath a flock of wide, bright-yellow umbrellas.
 After the waiter had brought our drinks, I took a sip of my beer and looked her in the eye.